The Alexandrian

 I suspect, however, that this will not be the case, for much the same reason that — while most of the sample adventures in the Dungeon Master’s Guide feature overland travel — only one of them actually uses the Journey system that’s presented as the scenario structure for that.
 (And this despite the fact that, unlike the bubble of the Bastion system, the Journey system has a clear integration with play!)

 This is also why the Bastion system has some weird level-gating.
 Some of these are inexplicable.
 (Why, for example, can’t you run a Pub until you’re 13th level?)
-Others, however, are pretty clear-cut: Since there’s no clear vision of play — of how the Bastion system is supposed to actually work at the table — anything requiring novel or challenging storytelling — like leading an army or running a guild — is just dropkicked to a high enough level that Wizards, with campaigns that virtually all end at 15th level or before, can just shrug and say, “Not out problem.
+Others, however, are pretty clear-cut: Since there’s no clear vision of play — of how the Bastion system is supposed to actually work at the table — anything requiring novel or challenging storytelling — like leading an army or running a guild — is just dropkicked to a high enough level that Wizards, whose campaigns that virtually all end at 15th level or before, can just shrug and say, “Not our problem.
 Figure it out yourself.”

 This is why I think the Bastion system will, unfortunately, just wither on the vine.
 And I strongly suspect that, rather than the ideal outcome of Bastion-based adventures, we’ll instead see a worst-case scenario.
 Like the half-formed downtime mechanics in the 2014 Dungeon Master’s Guide, this half-functional Bastion system will only become an impediment to people trying to implement better and fully functional solutions.